-Acadian history & natural wonders in Atlantic Canada's most charming region
+Acadian history & natural beauty on Canada's Atlantic coast

-- Road trip on the famous Acadian and Fundy Coastal Drives, staying in boutique luxury throughout
+- Drive the famous Acadian and Fundy Coastal routes, staying in boutique hotels throughout

-- Witness the world-famous Hopewell Rocks in the tides of the Bay of Fundy
+- Witness the world's highest tides in the Bay of Fundy

-- Sample ultra-fresh seafood including some of the world's best lobster
+- Sample ultra-fresh seafood including some of the world's finest lobster

 - Spot whales, moose and other wildlife in spectacular national parks

-- Immerse yourself in Acadian culture in tiny villages and historic effigies
+- Immerse yourself in Acadian culture, showcased in pretty villages and historic effigies

 - 1 Night Moncton